App Development: User Guide

 Server Driven You can designate any asset to be Server-driven.
 For details, see Server-driven UI.

-Type This value must be set to Json, because that is the only format being supported at this time.
+Type This value must be set to Json, because that is the only format being supported currently.

 Description Textual description for documentation purposes.